NYU Study Questions Link between Payday Loans and Predation

 Let’s Take a Balanced Look at the Stats, Shall We?

 That’s exactly what Aaron Gold does in his New York University honors thesis “Payday Lending: Grounding the Policy Debate Through Economic Analysis.”
 His study compares some key metrics between payday lenders (five of the largest chains, representing 25 percent of U.S. stores) and a sampling of “traditional” lenders such as banks and credit unions.
-In a nutshell, Gold finds that high operating expense does seem to justify the cost of payday loans.
+In a nutshell, Gold finds that high operating expense does seem to justify the cost of local payday loans.
 While data supports the notion that payday lenders are more profitable than traditional lenders, their profits in relation to their “break even” point aren’t as outrageous as overheated critics claim.

 The Social Forces behind Payday Lending